 We need to step into the whirlwind of chaos because that’s where the biggest breakthroughs and lessons come from.
 It offers an opportunity for growth, progress, and for you to flex your decision-making muscles.
-You’re a beautifully complex being with deep and profound emotions that need to be acknowledged.
-Instead of ignoring them, get curious and see where it leads you.
+Instead of dismissing it, get curious and see where it leads you.

 In her book, Winning from Within, Erica Ariel Fox states that although we are one integrated self, when it comes to making decisions, we shouldn’t think of ourselves as just as one “unitary me”.
 Within all of us are inner negotiators that have different but valid perspectives.
 Instead of seeing it as an inner war brewing within you, see it as a need for inner negotiation between the conflicting parts within you.

 Your inner executive committee consists of the Big Four – the warrior, thinker, dreamer and lover.
 Imagine these inner negotiators sitting around a conference table, getting an understanding of others’ values and figuring out what they need most to reach an agreement.
 Fox believes that this is a less painful process, which gets more durable results because you take into account all your various needs, before making a decision.